3 EXPERT TIPS FOR USING THE GMAT OFFICIAL GUIDE 2021 2022

 So, while you are attempting your mock GMATs side by side, you are also covering the top 25-30% of the OG questions, thereby ensuring that you have the best quality of practice taking place in the last 3-4 week period before your GMAT.

-So next time you pick the GMAT Official Guide to practise (or better still use the Online version of the GMAT official guide as suggested in Tip 2), make sure that you you incorporate these small but important steps into your preparation.
+So next time you pick the GMAT Official Guide to practise (or better still use the Online version of the GMAT official guide as suggested in Tip 2), make sure that you incorporate these small but important steps into your GMAT preparation.
 Cracking GMAT is not about doing big things; it is all about doing these small things that make a big difference if done regularly over a few months!